peppelinux/draft-demarco-oauth-status-assertions/draft-demarco-status-attestations.md

 credential_pop=$CredentialPoPJWT
 ~~~

+To validate that the Wallet Instance is entitled to request its Status Attestation,
+the following requirements must be satisfied:

-The Issuer verifies the signature of the `credential_pop` object using the public key contained in the Credential.
+- The Issuer verifies the signature of the `credential_pop` object using
+the public key contained in the Credential;

-It MUST also verify that it is the legitimate Issuer of the Credential.
+- the Issuer MUST verify that it is the legitimate Issuer of the Credential.

-Therefore the Wallet Instance is entitled to request its Status Attestation.

-The technical details and requirements on the `credential_pop` object are defined in the next section.
+The technical and details about the `credential_pop` object
+are defined in the next section.

 ## Digital Credential Proof of Possession

 The Wallet that holds a Digital Credential, when requests a Status Attestation,
-MUST give the proof of possession of the Credential to the Credential Issuer.
+MUST demonstrate the proof of possession of the Credential to the Credential Issuer.

+Ther proof of possession is made by enclosing the Credential in an
+object (JWT) signed with the key referenced in the Credential.

-Below a non-normative example of a Credential proof of possession with the JWT headers and payload represented without applying signature and encoding, for better readability:
+Below a non-normative example of a Credential proof of possession with
+the JWT headers and payload represented without applying signature and
+encoding, for better readability:

 ~~~
 {